-The Swiss artist and photographer Meret Oppenheim was a woman of contradictions.
+The Swiss artist Meret Oppenheim was a woman of contradictions.
 She moved to Paris when she was 18, and quickly found a place in the Surrealist circle.
 In 1933, she posed nude for Man Ray’s photograph Erotique voilée, becoming something of a sensation.
 Her fur-lined cup and saucer of 1936 is a Dada masterpiece.
 Yet fame didn’t sit well with Oppenheim, and she resented being associated with feminism.
 In the late 1930s she withdrew from art and public life, not to re-emerge until the mid 50s, a reblossoming.
 This exhibition looks at both her embattled personality and her mesmerizing art. —E.C.

 Design Museum Den Bosch De Mortel 4, 5211 HV 's-Hertogenbosch, Netherlands Get Directions »